rabestro/home-work-premium-calculator/IMPLEMENTATION.md

 ## Policy

 The implementation of policy is in the class Policy.
 The class is **immutable**.
-The class has builder to make a new object.
 The premium for the policy is being calculated automatically after object creation and stored in the private field `BigDecimal premium`.
 You can get the premium of the policy by calling public function `BigDecimal getPremium()`.

 ## PolicyObject